Amangkurat I of Mataram

-Amangkurat I (Amangkurat Agung; 1619–1677) was the susuhunan of the Mataram Sultanate from 1646 to 1677.
+Amangkurat I (Amangkurat Agung; 1619–1677) was the susuhunan of the Mataram Sultanate from 1646 to 1677, and was the son of Sultan Agung of Mataram.

-He was the son of Sultan Agung of Mataram.
-He experienced many rebellions during his reign.
-He died in exile in 1677 and was buried in Tegalwangi (near Tegal), hence his posthumous title, Sunan Tegalwangi or Sunan Tegalarum.
-He was also nicknamed Sunan Getek because he was wounded when suppressing the rebellion of Raden Mas Alit, his brother.

 Amangkurat was often in conflict with his own son, the crown prince Rahmat (the future Amangkurat II).
 When Amangkurat was deposed by the rebellion of Raden Trunajaya, Rahmat joined him in exile.
 According to the Babad Tanah Jawi, Rahmat intentionally poisoned his father and caused his death.
 The dying Amangkurat cursed his son, predicting that Rahmat's descendants would all fail to claim the throne for themselves.

+He is known by historians as oppressive for purging nobles and massacring thousands of ulema to centralize power, creating a climate of fear that alienated the elite and destabilized his rule.
+He experienced many rebellions during his reign.
+He died in exile in 1677 and was buried in Tegalwangi (near Tegal).
+He was also nicknamed Sunan Getek because he was wounded when suppressing the rebellion of Raden Mas Alit, his brother.

 Early reign

 In 1645, Amangkurat was appointed as the monarch or leader (susuhunan) of Mataram, succeeding his father.
 He was then styled Susuhunan Ing Alaga.
 Following his coronation in 1646, he was styled Kanjeng Susuhunan Prabu Amangkurat Agung, abbreviated as Amangkurat.
 In Javanese, the word Amangku means "to administer", and Rat means "world", thus Amangkurat means "administering the world".
 He then became a king who had full power over the entire Mataram Sultanate and its vassal states.
 At his coronation, all royal family members swore allegiance to him.

 The death of Sultan Agung of Mataram was unexpected, and there was a risk of succession disputes and chaos.
 To prevent succession disputes from challenging his legitimacy, Agung's son Amangkurat I (crowned with heavy military security in 1646) launched several pre-emptive strikes (assassinations, massacres, and battles) to eliminate potential rivals to the throne, including many noblemen as well as religious and military leaders.
 He tightened his control over administration, appointing syahbandars under his influence to counter the power of local orangkayas (nobility) especially in the north city ports.